Guidelines for confirmation of candidature - higher degree by research

 - submit the written research report (Word & PDF) to the GRS two weeks prior to the presentation date, for timely distribution to the panel;

 - determine if Ethics approval is required for your project.
-If applicable, applicants must submit the appropriate ethics application for either Human, Animal and/or Institutional Biosafety, and advise the Panel of either the approval number or the ethics application number.
+If applicable, applicants should prepare the appropriate ethics application for either Human, Animal and/or Institutional Biosafety, noting the meeting dates of the relevant committee planned for the year.
+Advise the CoC Panel of the ethics application number if you have submitted your application.

 - following the presentation, provide any revisions to the Panel Chair within the requested time period, as per the Panel's formal report.